Bluecraft-AI/gamefunnels-hub/README.md

 ## Available Games

-- [Stick Fighter](http://gamefunnels.ai/stick-fighter/) - A Windows XP-themed stick figure fighting game with local multiplayer.
+- [Stick Fighter](http://gamefunnels.ai/stick-fighter/) - A retro-themed stick figure fighting game with local multiplayer.

 ## How It Works

 This repository is set up as the main GitHub Pages site for the custom domain `gamefunnels.ai`.
-Games are hosted as subdirectories within this repository and are accessible as subpaths of the main domain.
+Games are hosted as subfolders within this repository and are accessible as subpaths of the main domain.

 ## Repository Structure